tammycwong/tammycwong/README.md

 ## Salutations, wanderer 👋
-❗ This is where I open source stuff and break things -- WELCOME!
+❗ This is where I open-source stuff and break things -- WELCOME!
 <br>
 ❗ My name is Tammy, my friends call me Tammy, you can call me Tammy
 <br>